lechmazur/nyt-connections/README.md

 - This benchmark is not affiliated with the New York Times

 ## Updates and Other Benchmarks
 - Feb 4, 2025: A new, more challenging version with extra words in each puzzle.
 Separate scoring for the 100 newest questions.
+Correlation heatmap.
 - Jan 31, 2025: o3-mini (72.4) added.
 - Jan 30, 2025: Mistral Small 3 (10.5) added.
 - Jan 29, 2025: DeepSeek R1 (54.5) added.